tyanas/boomerang/README.md

 #boomerang

-UPDATE: This project is frozeni now.
+UPDATE: This project is frozen now.
 More or less forever.

-Summerschool project - Call to the future
+Dream Industries Summer School'13 project - Call to the future

 ##Edit css